MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsBatchPolicyAssignmentOperation.md

 A batch may contain up to 5,000 users.
 If a batch includes duplicate users, the duplicates will be removed from the batch before processing and status will only be provided for the unique users remaining in the batch.
 For best results, do not submit more than a few batches at a time.
 Allow batches to complete processing before submitting more batches.

-You must be a Teams service admin or a Teams communication admin or Global Administrator to run the cmdlet.
+You must be a Teams service admin, a Teams communication admin, or Global Administrator to run the cmdlet.

 Batch policy assignment is currently limited to the following policy types:
 CallingLineIdentity, ExternalAccessPolicy, OnlineVoiceRoutingPolicy, TeamsAppSetupPolicy, TeamsAppPermissionPolicy, TeamsCallingPolicy, TeamsCallParkPolicy, TeamsChannelsPolicy, TeamsEducationAssignmentsAppPolicy, TeamsEmergencyCallingPolicy, TeamsMeetingBroadcastPolicy, TeamsEmergencyCallRoutingPolicy, TeamsMeetingPolicy, TeamsMessagingPolicy, TeamsUpdateManagementPolicy, TeamsUpgradePolicy,  TeamsVerticalPackagePolicy, TeamsVideoInteropServicePolicy, TenantDialPlan